cetreciii/Roundeo/README.md

 ## Export format

 Videos are exported as `.mov` with the HEVC codec and an alpha channel.
-This means rounded corners and cropped edges are truly transparent — ready to use in presentations, social media, or video editing tools that support transparency.
+This means rounded corners and cropped edges are truly transparent and ready to use in presentations, social media, or video editing tools that support transparency.

 ## Requirements